Student Code of Conduct

 A. Disciplinary records:

-- During the time that a Student Code of Conduct case is in process, the student continues to have the same rights and privileges as other students, subject to any interim action (which may include restrictions, up to and including suspension) which may be imposed.
+- During the time that a Student Code of Conduct case is in process, the student continues to have the same rights and privileges as other students, unless interim action (which may include restrictions, suspension, or expulsion) has been imposed.

 B. Confidentiality: